 New Spatial Arrangements (Silke Steets/Ignacio Farías)

 The theory tandem, consisting of the sociologist Silke Steets and the anthropologist Ignacio Farías, concerns itself with the identification and description of new spatial arrangements which are constituted in the course of the refiguration of spaces.
-An international conference on the topic will take place in 2023.
-In early October 2023, the international symposium “Spatial Figures in the Anthropocene” will take place at ICI Berlin.
+On early October 2023, the international symposium “Spatial Figures in the Anthropocene” took place at ICI Berlin.

 Conflicts (Barbara Pfetsch/Hubert Knoblauch)

 The theory tandem focuses on the new spatial conflicts that accompany current processes of change and asks how and when spatial conflicts arise from the tensions within and between spatial figures.
 A first workshop “Conflicts in Space – Spatial Conflicts” in June 2023 brought different research perspectives into conversation with each other; an international conference is planned for October 2024.

 Previous Theory Tandems